Quick Summary

 touch app.py

-NOTE- while executing commands in the terminal, make sure you do it inside the virtual environment named “venv” we created earlier.
+NOTE- while executing commands in the terminal, ensure you do it inside the virtual environment named “venv” we created earlier.

 Now, paste the following code inside the python file named app.py: